+Walk on a Hawaiian volcano, and you truly feel the immense wonder of nature.
 Seven of the main volcanoes that make up the Hawaiian Islands are the youngest in a chain of 129 volcanoes, stretching 3,600 miles across the Pacific.
 Millions of years ago, Hawaii rose from the sea, created by volcanoes.
 The largest, Mauna Loa on the Big Island, rises 56,000 feet above its ocean base.
-Walk on a volcano, and you truly feel the immense wonder of nature.
+Feel the power…

 Share this Graphic On Your Site

 Mauna Loa, Island of HawaiiThe largest active volcano on earth, its name means “long mountain.”
 The sheer weight of the massive mountain has depressed the ocean’s crust by more than 26,000 feet.
 25% of the surface is covered by lava that’s less than 750 years old—the Big Island is still being formed.
 When it erupts, huge rivers flow from the crater and sometimes come near the charming town of Hilo.

 Kilauea, Island of HawaiiThis is the youngest of Hawaii’s volcanoes.
 Often called “the world’s only drive-in volcano,” Kilauea once produced 250,000 – 650,000 cubic yards of lava each day; that’s enough to resurface a 20-mile-long, two-lane road daily.
 Almost 1,000 acres have been created on the Big Island since 1983, and in part that’s due to the prolific nature of Kilauea.
 (Kilauea means “spewing” in the Hawaiian language.)
 A visit to Hawaii Volcanoes National Park is a splendid opportunity to see an active volcano!